Marriage Preparation Options

 For the couple who is already married to each other, they should sign up for the “Convalidation Course” at https://www.catholicmarriageprep.com/course-info/convalidation

 These online programs are widely used in Canada and the US.
-The cost is $194 US funds (or $245 USF in cases of urgent care for couples with less than four weeks to prepare).
+The cost is $239 US funds (or $289 USF in cases of urgent care for couples with less than four weeks to prepare).
 Each couple preparing for marriage journeys with a mentor couple.
+The cost to upgrade from the regular course to the Urgent Care course is $74 USF.
 There are nine assignments and the mentor couple give feedback on each of them.
 The course usually takes a minimum of 20 hours and often can be completed in 4-6 weeks.
-Online Marriage Preparation is offered in English, French or Spanish.
+Online Marriage Preparation is offered in English, French or Spanish; the cost to take it is $289 USF.
+The reactivation fee is $70 USF.

 2. Marriage Preparation Weekend in the Battlefords